Try Praising.ai free

 1. "[Your Business Name]" — The exact name in quotes

-4. "[Owner Name]" + "[Business Name]" — Personal reputation monitoring
+4. "[Owner Name]" + "[Business Name]" — Tracks your personal name

 Social media listening

-Set up saved searches on each platform:
+Save these searches on each platform:

-Twitter: Create lists for:
+Twitter: Set up lists for:

-• @YourBusinessHandle mentions
+• @YourHandle mentions

-• "Your Business Name" (without @)
+• "Your Business Name" (no @)

-• Your business location + your industry keywords
+• Your location + trade keywords

 • Your business name in posts

-• Your industry + your city
+• Your trade + your city

-Instagram: Search for:
+Instagram: Look for:

 • Your business hashtag